 This content contains affiliate links.
 If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Soaking your wood chips is a highly contested issue within the grilling community.
-Some people will say you need to by it while others claim that it impedes the smoking process.
+Some people will say you need to buy it while others claim that it impedes the smoking process.

-At the end of the day, it all comes down to a matter of personal preference.
+At the end of the day, should you soak wood chips?
+Well, it all comes down to a matter of personal preference.
 We recommend trying out a few different options and making your own decision.

-Wood chips are primarily used in the smoking or grilling process to imbibe the meat with a stronger flavor.
+Wood chips are primarily used for the smoker grills process to imbibe the meat with a stronger flavor.
 The most commonly chosen woods are mesquite, hickory, and oak.
 These will need to be replaced every 2 to 3 hours to ensure the smokiness remains.

 Why Should You Soak Wood Chips?